Home » Symptoms » Cat Symptoms A-Z » Pain when Eating

 Basics and possible causes

-Pain when eating can be caused by a variety of factors, both in the mouth and systemically.
+Pain when eating can be caused by a variety of factors, which can be both oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
+In veterinary medicine, many treatments are administered orally. and systemic.
 A common cause is dental problems, such as gum disease or tooth fractures.
-Cats are prone to Tartar (calculus) formation and gingivitis, which can cause significant Pain.
+Cats are prone to tartar buildup and gingivitis, which can lead to significant pain.

-Systemic diseases, such as kidney disease or diabetes, can also cause Pain when eating.
-These diseases often lead to secondary infections in the mouth or an increased susceptibility to dental problems, which in turn causes Pain when eating.
+Systemic diseases, such as kidney disease or diabetes, can also cause pain when eating.
+These diseases often lead to secondary infections in the mouth or an increased susceptibility to dental problems, which in turn causes pain when eating.

 Typical accompanying symptoms